asarantsev/Bayes9/README.md

 Rate data for BAA and 10-year Treasury extended back to 1925 from 1927

-Corporate bond returns data extended back to 1926 from 1973
+Corporate bond returns data extended back to 1926 from 1973 from SBBI thanks to Smaila Amoanu

 Yeo-Johnson transform of log volatility with index -0.5 modeled as autoregression with lag 1